Quantum Stability at One Loop for BPS Membranes in a Lorentz-Covariant RVPD Matrix Model: Introduction

-The structure of this paper is as follows.
-Section 2 reviews the RVPD-based supermembrane matrix model, while Section 3 presents the BRST gauge-fixing procedure.
-Section 4 develops the perturbative expansion around classical backgrounds and formulates the one-loop partition function, and Section 5 analyzes the quantum stability of BPS solutions.
-Section 6 concludes with a summary and perspectives toward extensions to M5-branes.
 Appendix A discusses the correspondence with the BFSS model; Appendix B supplies the full Faddeev--Popov determinant computation; Appendix C analyzes supersymmetry charges and central extensions; Appendix D outlines a possible RVPD-type construction for M5-branes; Appendix E provides a $\kappa$-symmetry consistency check; Appendix F organizes the eigenvalue spectrum from two to eight dimensions; and Appendix G details the zeta-function regularization and gauge-independence checks used in the one-loop analysis.